 Conversations about abortion are often clouded by misinformation.
 Please explore this website to learn about abortion, find local abortion and family planning resources, and access variety of state and national resources.

 Access to abortion is fundamental to the health of individuals, families, and communities and is a public health issue.
 In the United States, abortion is common and extremely safe.
-Despite its demonstrated safety record, abortion has been extensively regulated and restricted, making access to care increasingly difficult for many Americans.
+Despite its demonstrated safety record, abortion has been extensively regulated and restricted.
+Even before the Dobbs decision, access to abortion care was increasingly difficult for many Americans.